 Another mistake is a lack of pricing transparency.
 It’s crucial for businesses to clearly communicate their pricing structure, including any additional fees or charges.
 Hidden costs can lead to customer dissatisfaction and erode trust in the brand.

 For example, let’s say a business offers a SaaS solution with a seemingly affordable monthly fee.
-However, upon closer inspection, customers discover hidden charges for additional features or support services.
+However, upon closer inspection, customers discover hidden charges for additional features, a higher number of users, or support services.
 This lack of transparency can leave customers feeling deceived and result in negative reviews or even churn.
 On the other hand, a business that’s upfront about all costs associated with their product builds trust and fosters long-term customer relationships.

 Also, businesses sometimes overlook the importance of regularly reviewing and analyzing their pricing strategy.
 Without ongoing evaluation, it becomes challenging to identify areas for improvement or adjust pricing to meet changing market conditions or customer demands.